 We’ve been doing lots of work behind the scenes to make sure your course runs smoothly next term.
 Things might be a bit different to usual, but we think new ways of learning could benefit everyone.

 Pre-recorded lectures available 24/7.
 One-to-one meetings from the comfort of your own room.
 In-person seminars with small groups in a spacious room.
 It’s not all bad!

 To keep everyone safe and to follow government guidelines, your course at St Mary’s will look a bit different from now on.
 However, we see it as an opportunity to make more teaching available at a time and place to suit you.

-We’ll make sure the unique nature of your course doesn’t change.
-But we are changing the way it’s delivered.
-Whether we split you into smaller groups for practical sessions or arrange video calls for Q&As, these changes are for your safety and the safety of everyone in our community.
+We’ve made sure the unique nature of your course hasn’t changed.
+But we have changed the way it’s delivered.
+Whether through splitting you into smaller groups for practical sessions or arranging video calls for Q&As, these changes are for your safety and the safety of everyone in our community.

 If you need extra support, our usual range of services are available.
 And with online appointments, you can get that support whenever it suits you.